StarPlayrX/Virtual-Multi-Mouse/README.md

 We've special version that's optimized for MM.

-**Directions**
+**Instructions**

-Copy custom.sh script to an ExFat partition and attach it to your Batocera machine.
+###Copy custom.sh script to an ExFat partition and attach it to your Batocera machine.
 `press F1`

-Copy and Paste this script directly inside your /userdata/system/ folder `press F4`
+###Copy and Paste this script directly inside your /userdata/system/ folder
+`press F4`